API reference

 - Header

-x-publishable-key: baas_publishable_…(recommended) - Header
+x-publishable-key: zentier_publishable_…(recommended) - Header

-Authorization: Bearer baas_publishable_… - Query string
+Authorization: Bearer zentier_publishable_… - Query string

-?key=baas_publishable_…(simple for demos; watch referrer logs in production)
+?key=zentier_publishable_…(simple for demos; watch referrer logs in production)

-x-publishable-key: baas_publishable_xxxxxxxx
+x-publishable-key: zentier_publishable_xxxxxxxx

 # or